-Then press Build database, which builds a database of all sequences, RPKM, DE, annotations and GOs.
+Build database: Builds a database of all sequences, TPM, DE, annotations and GOs.

-2. Compare sequences.
-This creates a file of all sequences and performs a heuristic search 1 against itself
+Run Search: This creates a file of all sequences and performs a heuristic search1 against itself

 to determine similar sequences.
 The search program and parameters can be changed (see panel #2).

-3. Add new clusters.
-Add clusters (see panel #3), where the methods are:
+Add/Edit: Add a cluster type to be computed (see panel #3), where the methods are:

-- BBH - Bi-directional Best Hit TCW algorithm between N sTCWdbs, where each resulting cluster has N sequences and all pairs are BBH.
+- BBH - TCW algorithm for Bi-directional Best Hit between N sTCWdbs, where each resulting cluster has N sequences and all pairs are BBH.